GabbyLin/Webpack-EJS-Boilerplate/README.md

 In the `webpack.dev.js`, you fill `target` with domain and you can use API.

-But the `localhost` will display in **unsafe browsing site status**, it won't bring any problem when using API.
+But the `localhost` will display in **unsafe browsing site status**, it won't cause any problem when using API.

 ## DefinePlugin